 After you file a wrongful termination discrimination charge and the mediation session is unsuccessful, the EEOC may then attempt to conclude a voluntary settlement between both parties.
 This process can take about 10 months to complete, but a failed attempt at settlement may force the EEOC to file a lawsuit against your employer.
 The agency may also decide to pull its legal staff from the lawsuit and grant you the Notice of Right to Sue your former employer on your own.

-File a Lawsuit Against Your Employer in Oklahoma
+Filing a Lawsuit Against Your Employer in Oklahoma

 Can I file a lawsuit for wrongful termination and receive restitution?
-To file lawsuit against employers for wrongful termination in Oklahoma, you must receive permission from the EEOC with a Notice of Right to Sue.
-When filing a wrongful termination claim against employer, you will need to provide proper evidence to support your claim, such as testimonials from witnesses or co-workers as well as documentation of professional interactions.
-When you file a lawsuit against your employer in Oklahoma, you are may be seeking compensation for financial damages you suffered.
+To file a lawsuit against employers for wrongful termination in Oklahoma, you must receive permission from the EEOC with a Notice of Right to Sue.
+When filing a wrongful termination claim against an employer, you will need to provide proper evidence to support your claim, such as testimonials from witnesses or co-workers as well as documentation of professional interactions.
+When you file a lawsuit against your employer in Oklahoma, you may be seeking compensation for financial damages you suffered.

 Learning the process for how to file a wrongful termination lawsuit is helpful before you start to gather evidence.
 Suing for wrongful termination in Oklahoma may be more effective if you hire an experienced attorney to assist you.